Can I Get a DUI on a Golf Cart?

 • You do not pass the field sobriety test; or

-• You register a blood alcohol concentration (BAC) of .08% or greater
+• You register a blood alcohol concentration level (BAC) of .08 percent or greater.

-What Are the Penalties for Conviction of DUI on a Golf Cart?
+What Are the Penalties for a DUI Conviction on a Golf Cart?

 • A fine of between $500 and $1,000